msteffen/manager-readme/story_points.md

 ### Observation

 An empirical claim: if Staff Engineer Alice takes a day to implement a feature that would have required a week from Junior Engineer Bob, then that 5x ratio generalizes to other projects.
-Bob will typically take 5x as long to implement a feature as Alice would[^claim].
+Bob will typically take 5x as long to implement a feature as Alice would.

 ### Story Points